Erich Raeder during World War II: 1941: Going to war against America

 Continuing his analysis of the naval situation, Raeder told Hitler: "Reports have already been received of the transfer of some [American] battleships from the Atlantic to the Pacific.
 It is certain that light forces, especially destroyers will be required in increased numbers in the Pacific.
 The need for transport ships will be very great, so that a withdrawal of American merchant ships from the Atlantic can be expected.
 The strain on British merchant shipping will increase ...
 The U.S will have to concentrate all her strength in the Pacific during the next few months.
 Britain will not to run any risks after her severe losses of big ships [Raeder is referring to sinkings of and ].
 It is hardly likely that transport tonnage is available for such occupation tasks or bringing up supplies ...
 It is improbable that the enemy will give up East Asia even temporarily; by so doing Britain will endanger India very seriously, and the U.S. cannot withdraw her fleet from the Pacific as long as the Japanese fleet has the upper hand".

 Much to Raeder's annoyance, Hitler followed up declaring war on the US by sending 23 U-boats to the Mediterranean to attack British shipping and another 16 to Norway to guard against a phantom British invasion, rather than focus the U-boat fleet off the Eastern United States.
-Because the US Navy, under the leadership of Admiral Ernest King was not ready for anti-submarine warfare, U-boat operations off the East Coast in the first half of 1942 were very successful, and only the diversion of the U-boat fleet to the Mediterranean and Norway kept them from being more successful.
+Because the US Navy, under the leadership of Admiral Ernest King was not ready for anti-submarine warfare, U-boat operations off the East Coast in the first half of 1942 were very successful, and only the diversion of the U-boat fleet to the Mediterranean and Norway kept them from being even more so.

 The entry of the United States to the war meant the ultimate defeat of the Kriegsmarine, as the tremendous productive capacity of American industry meant that the Allies could replace every ship that was sunk by U-boats and then build some more.
 In 1943, American shipyards turned out enough ships to almost equal the number of all the ships that had been sunk by U-boats between 1939 and 1942.

 Murray and Millet accuse Raeder and the rest of the Seekriegsleitung of wanting war on America because the United States was an "easy target" and of "taking the easiest tactical and operational path without the slightest thought to the strategic or long-range consequences".